Chris-Winnard/poly52bids/README.md

 - EEGLAB (tested with v2023.0)
 - MATLAB (tested with R2023b)
-- MATLAB Engine for Python
+- MATLAB Engine for Python (tested with 23.2.3)
-- Matplotlib-base (tested with v3.8.4)
-- Matplotlib-inline (tested with v0.17)
 - MNE-Python (tested with v1.7.0)
 - MNE-BIDS (tested with v0.14)
 - NumPy (tested with v1.26.4)